-The Multi Table Protection Job wizard in IRI FieldShield can mask personally identifiable information (PII) in database columns that are part of a foreign key relationship, and thus preserve referential integrity between the tables.
+The “New Multi Table Protection Job …” wizard in IRI Workbench described in this article is one of the ways that IRI FieldShield product (or IRI Voracity platform) users can automatically mask personally identifiable information (PII) in database columns that are part of a foreign key relationship, and thus preserve referential integrity between the tables.
 This ensures that the records remain linked even after they are de-identified.

-FieldShield users achieve this in the wizard by defining field-level masking rules that are automatically, and consistently, applied to like columns.
-Any of the 12 categories of data masking functions available to FieldShield users — including encryption, pseudonymization, and redaction — can be applied on the basis of such rules.
+But in this original and still popular wizard, users preserve referential integrity by defining field-level masking rules that are automatically, and consistently, applied to like-named columns.
+Any of the 14 or so categories of data masking functions available to FieldShield users — including encryption, pseudonymization, and redaction — can be applied on the basis of such rules.

 This example uses three Oracle tables – Departments, Employees, and Job_History.
 When the tables were originally designed, the Employee’s Social Security Number was used for their ID.
 This creates a security risk when running any reports displaying the ID field.